PHR1990/pokerabo/README.md

 ## Installation
 ### Backend
-The backend only requires maven (and JDK so far tested on 17.0.3), but it is also recommended to use a lombok plugin
+The backend requires maven, jdk (at least 15) and lombok.
+Notice that the project is configured for java 17, but it was also tested on java 15

 Within the backend folder:
 ```bash